 What Do Rabbits Eat in The Wild?

 Wild rabbits worldwide survive on a variety of plants, with dry and fresh grasses and leafy greens as the main food source.
-Wild rabbits also snack on select tree bark, new-growth twigs, and fruits in small portions.
-Understanding the natural diet of wild rabbits is helpful when deciding on healthy food options for pet rabbits.
+They also snack on select tree bark, new-growth twigs, and fruits in small portions.
+Therefore, understanding the natural diet of wild rabbits is helpful when deciding on healthy food options for pet rabbits.

 So, what kind of food is best for rabbits?
 Rabbits need a balanced diet of mainly hay, supplemented with fresh greens, limited fruits and vegetables, and a few tasty treats.